ChunShow/System-programming/README.md

 ### Submission

-As in lab-1-decomment, create a directory named after your student number, compress it up, and submit it to to Classum submission page.
+As in lab-1-decomment, create a directory named after your student number, compress it up, and submit it to Classum submission page.
 Be sure to follow the following directory structure:

 ```bash
 202500000_assign2